vexe-l/fluxauth/README.md

 **Continuous behavioral biometric authentication that verifies users by how they type, not just what they know.**

+## 🎯 For Judges - Quick Overview

+FluxAuth is a **Behavioral Biometrics as a Service (BaaS)** platform that provides continuous authentication by analyzing unique typing patterns.
+Even if attackers steal passwords, they cannot replicate how users type.

+**Key Innovation:** Real-time behavioral analysis with AI-powered threat detection and explainable security decisions.

+**Demo Time:** 5 minutes | **Setup Time:** 30 seconds | **Works Offline:** Yes

 ## What It Does

 FluxAuth is a **Behavioral Biometrics as a Service (BaaS)** platform that provides continuous authentication throughout a user's session.
 Instead of relying solely on passwords, it analyzes typing patterns, mouse movements, and behavioral rhythms to create a unique "typing fingerprint" for each user.